jakobhuerner/jakobhuerner.github.io/_posts/2022-02-19-apple_macbook_pro_m1max_hobby_photographers_view.md

 Given the performance and general positioning as a professional tool, the size and weight is reasonable.
 The overall build quality is simply great, as you would expect.

-It’s great that you can power it via USB-C if you like, this makes an extra charger obsolete if you want to travel as  light as possible.
+It is great that you can power it via USB-C if you like, this makes an extra charger obsolete if you want to travel as  light as possible.

 One nice feature for photographers is the built-in SD card slot.
 It does not support the speed of the highest-end cards, but I guess for 95% of the photographers using this laptop it’s a great feature.